-As for the view of one’s belief in God—how people believe in God, what can be called “belief,” what kind of person can be called “a believer,” what kind of person has God in their heart, how to explain the words “belief in God,” how to understand this truth, what kind of attitude shows that one’s view of belief in God is correct, what kind of attitude shows that one’s view of belief in God is incorrect, and how people should believe in God—have you ever considered these things?
-You all seem to be the “giants” of the truth.
-Have you considered what displays constitute belief?
-What things in your daily lives are displays of unbelief, what displays are made by those believers who possess a real belief, what displays are made by those who do not really believe, and in the things you come into contact with in your daily lives, which of them are to do with belief in God and which of them have nothing to do with belief in God—can you speak about these things clearly?
-Do you really understand the meaning of belief in God?
+How do you explain the words “belief in God”?
+How do you understand this truth?
+As for one’s view of belief in God, what kind of attitude shows that one’s view is correct, what kind of attitude shows that it is incorrect, and how people should believe in God—have you ever considered these things?
+In the things you come into contact with in your daily lives, which of them are to do with belief in God and which of them have nothing to do with belief in God—can you speak about these things clearly?
 Do you understand what kind of person has a real belief, or what kind of person is a real believer?
-All created beings believe in God—do you understand what this means?
+Do you understand the meaning of created beings believing in God?
 This involves views on belief in God.
-Some people say: “Ah!
-Belief in God is a good thing and it is the right way.
+Some people say: “Belief in God is a good thing and it is the right way.
 Belief in God is better than any business or career.
-Belief in God is the greatest thing in the life of man.
-Performing one’s duty for God while believing in God is a practical expression.
-Belief in God is in order to be saved and it is to satisfy His will.”
+Belief in God is the greatest thing in the life of man.”
+“Performing one’s duty for God while believing in God is a practical expression.”
+“Belief in God is in order to be saved.”
+“Belief in God is to satisfy His will.”
 You have all said these things before, haven’t you?
 Do you really understand these words?
 No, you haven’t really understood them.
 A true belief in God is not about believing in Him in order to be saved and is even less about being a good person.
 It is also not just about believing in God in order to have human likeness.
-Actually, people should not view their belief in God as just a belief that there is a God, and then nothing more; it is not that you should merely believe that God is the truth, the way, the life, and then nothing more.
-Nor is it just so you acknowledge God, much less is it merely to believe that God is the Ruler over all things, that God is almighty, that God created all things in the world, that God is unique and that God is supreme.
-It is not merely so that you believe this; rather it is that you—your whole being and your whole heart—should follow God, allow God to employ you, allow God to use you in His service, and that you should do anything for God.
+Actually, people should not view their belief in God as just a belief that there is a God; it is not that you should merely believe that God is the truth, the way, the life, and then nothing more.
+Nor is it just so you acknowledge God and believe that God is the Ruler over all things, that God is almighty, that God created all things in the world, that God is unique and that God is supreme.
+It is not merely so that you believe this fact.
+God’s will is that your whole being and your heart should be given to God and submit to God, that is, you should follow God, allow God to employ you, being willing to do service for Him, and that you should do anything for God.
 It is not that only those predestined and chosen by God should believe in Him.
 Actually, all of mankind should worship God, heed Him and obey Him, because mankind was made by God.
 This now touches on the issue of essence.
-If you always talk about the reasons why you believe in God, saying that you believe in God in order to gain eternal life, or in order to be saved, then your belief in God is like some kind of peripheral matter, believing merely in order to gain something—this is not the view you should have of your belief in God.
+If you always say, “Don’t we believe in God in order to gain eternal life?
+Don’t we believe in God in order to be saved?” as though your belief in God is like some kind of peripheral matter, believing merely in order to gain something, then this is not the view you should have of your belief in God.
 With regard to each and every truth, people should seek, try to figure out and investigate what the inner meaning of the truth is, how to practice that aspect of the truth, and how it can be entered into—these are things people should possess.
-In all the aspects of truth that you should now possess, you only understand the surface doctrine, the external appearance, and you do not understand the essence of the truth, as you have not experienced it.
+In all the aspects of truth that you should now possess, you only understand the literal meaning and doctrine, the external appearance, and you do not understand the essence of the truth, as you have not experienced it.
 For example: There is much truth contained within the aspect of performing one’s duty, there is also much truth contained within the aspect of man’s loving God, and to know themselves, people must understand much truth.
 There is much truth of the significance and mystery of the incarnation that must also be understood.
-There is much truth contained within the issues such as how people should worship God, how they should live as a human, how they should obey God, what they should do to conform with God’s will and how they should serve God.
+There is much truth contained within the issues such as how people should conduct themselves, how they should worship God, how they should obey God, what they should do to conform with God’s will and how they should serve God.
 How do you consider or try to figure out the questions of all these aspects of the truth?
 There is truth that is especially deep within each and every aspect, and they require people to experience them.
-If you do not experience them and only ever scratch the surface of the words, never figuring them out or experiencing them from their depths, you will forever live on the surface of the words, and will be incapable of change.
+If you do not experience them and only ever talk about the surface of the words, never figuring them out from their depths, you will forever live on the surface of the words, and will be incapable of change.

-When regular people make comments about you who are leaders in the church, you say: “Humph, what makes you qualified to make comments about me?
+When regular people make comments about you who are leaders, you say: “Humph, what makes you qualified to make comments about me?
 How many sermons can you give?
-How much can you speak?
 How many people can you lead?
 What can you do?”
 It is as if you are qualified.
 If you carry on this way you will be in trouble; you may serve for a while but then you will go wrong.
-As far as all of you are concerned, if churches in an area or a district are handed over to you and no one oversees you for six months, you start to go astray.
-If no one oversees you for a year, you lead them away and astray.
-Two years pass and still no one is overseeing you, and you bring those people before you.
+As far as all of you are concerned, if churches in an area are handed over to you and no one oversees you for six months, you start to go astray.
+If no one oversees you for a year, you lead them astray.
+Two years pass and still no one is overseeing you, and you lead them away and bring them before you.
 Why is this?
 Have you ever considered this question before?
-Tell Me, could you be like this?
+Could you be like this?
 Your knowledge can only provide for people for a while.
 As time goes on, if you keep saying the same thing, some people will be able to tell; they’ll say you’re too superficial, too lacking in depth.
 You’ll have no option but to try and deceive people by speaking doctrines.
 If you always carry on like this, those below you will follow your methods, steps, and model for believing in God and experiencing, and they’ll put those words and doctrines into practice, and ultimately, as you talk in this way, they’ll use you as an exemplar.
-You lead people to speak doctrines, and those below you will learn doctrines from you, and as things progress you will have taken the wrong way.
-Those below you all follow you, so you feel: I am powerful now; so many people listen to me, and the world is at my beck and call.
-This betrayal within man unconsciously makes you turn God into a mere figurehead, and you yourself then form some denomination, some sect.
-How do denominations and sects arise?
-They arise in this way.
-Look at the leaders of every denomination and sect.
+You speak doctrines when you lead people, and those below you will learn doctrines from you, and as things progress you will have taken the wrong way.
+Those below you follow your path, and they all learn from you and follow you, so you feel: “I am powerful now; so many people listen to me, and the world is at my beck and call.”
+This nature of betrayal within man unconsciously makes you turn God into a mere figurehead, and you yourself then form some denomination, some faction.
+This is how various denominations arise.
+Look at the leaders of every denomination.
 They are all arrogant and self-right, and they interpret the Bible out of context and according to their own imagination.
 They all rely on gifts and erudition to do their work.
 If they were incapable of preaching anything, would those people follow them?
 They do, after all, possess some learning, and can speak a little of doctrine, or know how to win over others and how to use some artifices, through which they have brought people before themselves and have deceived them.
 Nominally, those people believe in God—but in reality they follow their leaders.
-If they encounter those who preach the true way, some of them would say, “We have to consult him about our belief in God.”
-See how they require someone’s consent to believe in God; is that not a problem?
+If they encounter those who preach the true way, some of them would say, “We have to consult our leader about our belief in God.”
+They require someone’s consent to believe in God; is that not a problem?
 What have those leaders become, then?
 Have they not become Pharisees, false shepherds, antichrists, and stumbling blocks to people’s acceptance of the true way?
-This kind of people belong to the same kind as Paul.
+Such people belong to the same kind as Paul.
 Why say this?
 The epistles written by Paul are almost two thousand years old and they pervaded the entire Age of Grace.
-People all ate and drank these words of his and took his words as the norm, such as suffering, disciplining one’s own body, and the final crown of righteousness.
+People all read these words of his and took his words as the norm, such as suffering, disciplining one’s own body, and receiving the final crown of righteousness.
 People believed in God in accordance with his words and his doctrines.
+Wasn’t this a deviation?
 How much of God’s will could people understand during the Age of Grace?
-After all, those who followed Jesus at that time were in the minority, and those who knew Him were even fewer—even several of His disciples did not really know Him.
+After all, those who followed the Lord Jesus at that time were in the minority, and those who knew Him were even fewer—even several of His disciples did not really know Him.
 One cannot say that a little light man sees within the pages of the Bible represents God’s will.
 Much less can it be said that a little enlightenment means an understanding of God.
 People are arrogant and conceited and they do not hold God in their hearts.
 With a little doctrinal understanding, they set up for themselves and form many denominations.
-Fortunately, that was the Age of Grace and God was not strict with man; all the denominations and sects in Jesus’ name were worked on by the Holy Spirit, and all was done by the Holy Spirit apart from occasions where the work of evil spirits was done, so the majority of people still enjoyed God’s grace.
+Fortunately, that was the Age of Grace and God was not strict with man; all the denominations in Jesus’ name were worked on by the Holy Spirit, and all was done by the Holy Spirit apart from occasions where the work of evil spirits was done, so the majority of people still enjoyed God’s grace.

-No matter whether previously you followed someone else or you didn’t satisfy the will of God, you must come before God in this stage.
-If in this stage you continue to follow someone on the basis of experiencing this stage of work, then you will be considered unforgivable, and will end up just like Paul.
+No matter whether you followed someone else or you didn’t satisfy the will of God when you previously believed in God, you must come before God during this stage of work of the last days.
+If you continue to follow someone on the basis of experiencing this stage of work, then you will be considered unforgivable, and will end up just like Paul.
 From the start, I used Paul and Peter as examples.
 Why?
 These are two distinct paths.
 If someone in their belief in God doesn’t walk the path of Peter, then they walk the path of Paul.
 These are the only two paths.
-No matter whether you are a follower below or a leader, it is all the same.
+No matter whether you are a follower or a leader, it is all the same.
 If you don’t embark on Peter’s path, then you are walking Paul’s path.
 It is unavoidable, and there is no third path to walk.
 If people do not understand the will of God, do not know God, do not seek to understand the truth and cannot obey God absolutely, then in the end they must end up the same as Paul.
 If you do not seek to know God, do not seek to understand God’s will, but only seek to speak and equip yourself with doctrines, then you can only defy and betray God, because the nature of man is to defy God.
 Those things that do not conform to the truth are guaranteed to have arisen from the will of man.
 One cannot say they are still not too bad, despite them not conforming to the truth.
 Some say: “Although these things are not done in accordance with the truth, I still don’t think they defy God.”
 If you do anything that is not in accordance with the truth, then it is guaranteed to defy God.
 If it is not done in accordance with the truth, then it is done in accordance with doctrines and with the will of man.
 It will have arisen from Satan or from the will of man.
 This is in defiance of God.
 Those who do not seek the truth, though they believe in God, are incapable of obeying God and are only capable of defying Him.